-But can you use Kodi on Chromebook?
+Can you use Kodi on Chromebook?
 The short answer is yes.
 The longer answer is it can get more complicated depending on which Chromebook you own.
-Regardless of the model of Chromebook, you will be able to install Kodi, but if you have access to the Google Play Store, it will be a lot easier.
-So let’s dive in with the different ways to install Kodi on your Chromebook.
+Regardless of the model of Chromebook, you will be able to install Kodi, but it will be a lot easier if you have access to the Google Play Store.
+Let’s dive in with the different ways to install Kodi on your Chromebook.

 Install Kodi on Chromebook devices through the Google Play Store